DMacMakes/dmacdocs/content/en/torrens/ise102/week1/index.md

   ISE102 Resources
 </a>

+## Hello!

+Some people are still installing, so let's get acquainted.

 ## What Is Programming?

 Programming evokes the idea of computers and code and binary.
 That's just the end of the process, the execution.